pankaj021/regular-expression-to-dfa/README.md

       ./output

-5. If you follow those steps , it will work on ubuntu machine .
-Please let me know if there doesn't work.
+5. If you follow these steps , it should work on ubuntu machine .

-Apart from all these things , there are many issues with this code .
-I couldn't fix those because of time and other things.

-Still I hope it works fine in your ways .....